 Sorry, you must log in to save an item.

-There’s one myth we want to bust right off the bat: the idea that retinol is bad for your skin.
-We can guess where this one comes from.
 When you first start using retinol, it’s normal to experience redness, tingling, or dryness.
 However, this doesn’t mean it’s too harsh for your skin.
-Retinol is a powerful ingredient, and it simply may take your skin time to adjust.
-This is why an acclimation period is key.
-Dr. Rivera recommends building up your usage with time.
+Retinol is a powerful ingredient, and an acclimation period is key.
+Rivera recommends building up your usage with time.
 First, use retinol every second or third night on dry skin and apply moisturizer on top.
 Try using the L’Oréal Paris Revitalift Triple Power Anti-Aging Moisturizer, which includes pro-retinol and vitamin C in its formula.
 After a week, she says you can switch to applying it every other night if your skin is not experiencing any discomfort.
 That said, a little goes a long way when it comes to retinol, so use it sparingly.
-Also, if your skin continues to be irritated, it may be time to discontinue use of the product.

 It’s true that you should build up to nightly use, but retinol can absolutely be used every day.
-Dr. Rivera confirms, saying, “Retinol can be used every day after an acclimation period.
+Rivera confirms, saying, “Retinol can be used every day after an acclimation period.
 Retinol is a marathon, not a sprint.”

 Retinol is sometimes assumed to be a chemical exfoliant like an alpha hydroxy acid (AHA), but retinol does not exfoliate the skin.
 Research from The Journal of Clinical and Aesthetic Dermatology states that retinol and AHAs differ in their mechanism of action.
-AHAs do, indeed exfoliate.
-According to research in the National Center for Biotechnology Information (NCBI) library, retinoids, on the other hand, interact with receptors inside epidermal cells to strengthen the skin’s barrier function, reduce transepidermal water loss, and protect collagen to prevent it from degrading.
+According to research in the National Center for Biotechnology Information (NCBI) library, retinoids work to strengthen the skin’s barrier function, reduce transepidermal water loss, and protect collagen to prevent it from degrading.
 Alpha hydroxy acids, on the other hand, do exfoliate, which you should do a couple of days a week to slough away dead skin cells and remove dirt and oil from your pores.
 Try the L’Oréal Paris RevitaLift Derm Intensives 10% Pure Glycolic Acid Serum.

-If you’ve ever brushed off warnings about waxing and retinol, assuming they were a simple overreaction, think again.
-When using retinol, it is just as important as you’ve heard to not pick waxing as your hair removal method.
-If you won’t take our word for it, the Food & Drug Administration advises against waxing areas you’ve used a retinoid (which retinol is a specific type of) on because your skin will be more sensitive after waxing.
-You don’t want to be left with major redness or irritation post-wax..
+When using retinol, it is important to skip waxing as your hair removal method of choice.
+If you won’t take our word for it, the Food and Drug Administration advises against waxing areas where you’ve used a retinoid (which retinol is a specific type of) because your skin will be more sensitive after waxing.
+You don’t want to be left with major redness or irritation post-wax.